 The eligible partners are Higher Education Institutions, Other Public Research Bodies, Industry and Private Organisations in the Republic of Ireland.

-Any proposal involving an industry partner from Ireland must also have an Irish partner from a Public Research Body.
+Any proposal involving an industry partner from Ireland must also have an Irish partner from a Higher Education or Other Public Research Body.